 The Bhathiara people are Sunni Muslims.
 They believe that the supreme God, Allah, spoke through his prophet, Mohammed, and taught mankind how to live a righteous life through the Koran and the Hadith.
 To live a righteous life, you must utter the Shahada (a statement of faith), pray five times a day facing Mecca, fast from sunup to sundown during the month of Ramadan, give alms to the poor, and make a pilgrimage to Mecca if you have the means.
 Muslims are prohibited from drinking alcohol, eating pork, gambling, stealing, slandering, and making idols.
 They gather for corporate prayer on Friday afternoons at a mosque, their place of worship.

 What Are Their Needs?

 The Bhathiara need to hear and understand the life-changing message of Isa or Jesus.
 They need to see the love and mercy of Christ lived out in practical ways before them by Christians.
-They would benefit by job training skills and help in educating their women and children.
-They need to see that Jesus is not a merely prophet, but that He is the Lord and Savior of the world.
+They would benefit from job training.
+They need help in educating their women and children.

 Pray for Bhathiara families and communities to discover and embrace the free gift of life found by trusting Christ and his finished work.